Computation of lattice isomorphisms and the integral matrix similarity problem: Preliminaries on complexity

 \begin{problem*}[$\ppip$] Given a finite-dimensional $K$-algebra $A$, an $\mathcal{O}$-order $\Lambda$ in $A$, and a full $\Lambda$-lattice $X$ in $A$, decide whether there exists $\alpha \in X$ such that $X = \Lambda \alpha$, and if so, return such an element $\alpha$. \end{problem*}

-Under the hypothesis (H) on $A$, we shall reduce these questions to well-studied problems in algorithmic number theory.
+Under the assumption that $A$ satisfies hypothesis (H), we will reduce these questions to well-studied problems in algorithmic number theory.
 These include $\ppip$ in the case where $A = K$ and $\Lambda=\mathcal{O}$, as well as the following problems: